 (3) Includes a \$3.6 billion extraordinary gain from extinguishment of debt.

-(4) Historical per share data for Holdings is not meaningful since the Company has been recapitalized and has adopted fresh start reporting as of April 27, 1993.
+(4) Historical per share data for the Predecessor Company is not meaningful since the Company has been recapitalized and has adopted fresh start reporting as of April 27, 1993.